Too Young to Screen: Breast Cancer in Younger Women

 While there’s no way to predict who will get breast cancer, some factors put women at higher risk at a younger age.
 Breast cancer risk is higher in women with a family history (a mother or sister) of breast or ovarian cancers at a young age or who have an Ashkenazi Jewish heritage.
 Having had radiation therapy in the chest (for instance, for lung cancer treatment) is another important risk to know about.

 There are some steps you can take, including discussing your family cancer history with your doctor and taking advantage of genetic testing for BRCA and other genetic mutations, if offered, based on your health and family history.

-“As we learn more about cancer, genetics, and risk factors,” says Dr. Killelea, “it’s important for young women to be aware of their family history and keep their physicians updated as it changes.”
+“Through research, we are learning more about cancer, genetics, and risk factors,” says Dr. Andrejeva-Wright.
+“Young women should be aware of their family history and keep their doctors updated over time as it changes.”

 Also, while guidelines no longer call for monthly at-home breast exams, Dr. Andrejeva-Wright urges women of all ages to be “breast aware.”
 She advises women to do a breast self-exam at least quarterly (four times a year) and to learn all they can about their risk factors.

 “Breast awareness entails knowing your family history of breast and other cancers,” says Dr. Andrejeva-Wright, “It also means knowing any behavioral factors that may increase your risk of developing breast cancer, such as weight gain and alcohol consumption (more than one alcoholic drink per day), and doing something about it.”

 Because studies show that women who gain excess weight during adulthood are at risk for breast cancer, living a healthy lifestyle is also important to your overall health—and breast health, specifically.